 5. Tieton

 Tieton cherry is a crossbreed of Early Burlat and Stella cherry, and this cultivar was a result of Washington State University.
-They are an early-season cherry that can yield dark red sweet cherry.
-However, this variety might not be high in production like other types.
+They are an early-season cherry that can yield dark red sweet fruits.
+However, this variety might not produce high yields like other types.

 These cherries are similar to Bing species with cute heart-like shapes and extra-large in size (some can reach 32-mm in width).
 They also own glossy mahogany-red skins that make them so appealing from a first look.

 Tieton’s flavor is fairly mild and firm in texture, making them an ideal option for baked goods.
 Besides, their trees have thick stems to help the fruits retain moisture and have a fresher look after harvesting.
-However, they are prone to cracking, mildew, or doubling fruit.
+However, they are prone to cracking, mildew, or double fruits.

 Origin: Washington State, USA